hackjutsu/Lepton/README.md

 ```

 #### Proxy (Optional)
 Copy and paste the following snippet to `~/.leptonrc`.
-Create the file if it does not exist, and don't forgot to change the address to your own one.
+Create the file if it does not exist, and don't forgot to change the address to your own.
 ```
 {
   "proxy": {